1jour1vin

 Wine rated (2021 guide) 95/100 (Exceptional wine)

-Domaine noté (guide 2022) Recommended (wine producer recommended by Wine Spectator)
+Rated estate (2022 guide) Recommended (Wine producer recommended by Wine Spectator)

 About the wine:

-Quite rich, with layers of warm açaí and blueberry reduction, complemented by notes of black olive, tobacco and sweet bay.
-A hint of tar rumbles through the finish, giving this wine a very grippy allure.
-A little cellaring is required, but it's all there.
-Best between 2025 and 2038.
+Quite rich, with layers of warm açaí and blueberry reduction, accented by notes of black olive, tobacco, and sweet bay leaf.
+A hint of tar lingers on the finish, giving this wine a very gripping character.
+It needs a bit of cellaring, but it has everything it needs.
+Best enjoyed between 2025 and 2038.

 Wine Enthusiast